Understanding Your Wood

 This level of detail work demands wood that carves cleanly without splintering, holds fine edges over time, accepts finish beautifully, and won't crack through the carving.

 When you see a Regalwood piece, you're seeing hundreds of hours of hand-carving.
-We won't risk that craftsmanship on wood that may fail.
+For furniture meant to last generations, we don't compromise on the wood.

 Common Questions